alshedivat/al-folio/_posts/2023-10-21-master-thesis.md

 An image of mentioned software.

-{% include figure.html path="https://lh3.googleusercontent.com/pw/ADCreHdJEZXh6Pf6dqMx6pttdpxTnHg1aFamd3UkzZnrk42zkYZ5cW3120pXuM7SeZs_vopj8QM4tV4BSwGlihuNb1tNi0mlgcDhhHTH6Fe522czk4aJCWE=w1400" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="https://lh3.googleusercontent.com/pw/ADCreHdJEZXh6Pf6dqMx6pttdpxTnHg1aFamd3UkzZnrk42zkYZ5cW3120pXuM7SeZs_vopj8QM4tV4BSwGlihuNb1tNi0mlgcDhhHTH6Fe522czk4aJCWE=w1400" class="img-fluid rounded z-depth-1" zoomable=true %}

 (not related to me, but) this software is written in `C#` (why? because my supervisor had decided to use  for development), I did not even see its code (or any code from my supervisor)